RogerCronin/RogerCronin.github.io/readme.md

 ## Crab Simulator

 Crab Simulator is a text-based introspective dive into the human psyche using crabs as a medium.
 Haha just kidding, it's a cool thingy based on a game my friend made, then we joined forces and made this.
 It was made using Python 3, which was compiled into an exe, downloadable at the cartridge titled "CRAB PY."
 I ported it to the web a while ago, playable at the cartridge titled "CRAB WEB."
 And then a few months ago we used the Crab Simulator concept as a base for some coding competition we entered and made a kid-friendly spinoff, playable at the cartridge titled "CRAB TSA."

+## Hangman

+The [Cool Math Games hangman](https://www.coolmathgames.com/0-hangman) is very popular among Hangman aficionados.
+Unfortunately, the entire site's blocked by school admins.
+I made my own hangman using the same word list available to everyone on my website along with some sick additions like a leaderboard.

 Cool yeah that's it.
 Thanks for checking this repository out.